 - These charts have a built in export feature that allows you to export the chart data directly to an excel or csv file.

-- A wide browser compatibility that even works in Internet Explorer 8 onward.
+- Wide browser compatibility that even works in Internet Explorer 8 onward.

 - Detailed API and example documentation.